This post contains affiliate links. We may earn a small commission at no extra cost to you. Learn more

 Variations

-- BERBERE BUTTER VERSION (not vegan): Replace coconut oil with clarified niter kibbeh (Ethiopian spiced butter) in the marinade for a richer, more traditional Ethiopian fat profile that amplifies the fenugreek and nigella notes in the berbere.
+- Replace coconut oil with clarified niter kibbeh in the marinade for a richer, more traditional fat profile that pulls out the fenugreek and nigella notes in the berbere (not vegan).

-- NETTLE AND AYIB REMIX: Crumble fresh ayib (Ethiopian fresh cheese) over the finished dish in place of the cashew-based pesto for a tangy, creamy counterpoint — skip if keeping vegan.
+- Crumble fresh ayib over the finished dish instead of the cashew pesto for a tangy, creamy counterpoint to the spiced crust (skip if keeping vegan).

-- SMOKY MISO BOOST: Stir 1 tsp white miso into the nettle pesto before blending; the glutamates in miso amplify the umami depth of the nettles and create a savory bridge to the spiced potatoes without tasting remotely Japanese.
+- Stir 1 tsp white miso into the nettle pesto before blending; the glutamates amplify the nettles' umami depth and build a savory bridge to the spiced potatoes without reading as Japanese.

 Reader Tips